Vicia

 Vicia is a genus of over 240 species of flowering plants that are part of the legume family (Fabaceae), and which are commonly known as vetches.
+Vicia species are native to Eurasia, Africa, and the Americas.

+Taxonomy

-Member species are native to Europe, North America, South America, Asia and Africa.
-Some other genera of their subfamily Faboideae also have names containing "vetch", for example the vetchlings (Lathyrus) or the milk-vetches (Astragalus).
+Some other genera of the Vicia subfamily Faboideae also have names containing "vetch", for example the vetchlings (Lathyrus) or the milk-vetches (Astragalus).
+The lentils are included in genus Vicia, and were formerly classified in genus Lens.
 The broad bean (Vicia faba) is sometimes separated in a monotypic genus Faba; although not often used today, it is of historical importance in plant taxonomy as the namesake of the order Fabales, the Fabaceae and the Faboideae.
-The tribe Vicieae in which the vetches are placed is named after the genus' current name.
-Among the closest living relatives of vetches are the lentils (Lens) and the true peas (Pisum).
+The tribe Vicieae in which the vetches are placed is named after the genus's current name.
+The true peas (Pisum) are among the closest living relatives of vetches.